Snd Hazenstraat Biennale

 Guillaume Bijl, Annelise Coste, Int. fish-handel Servaas & Zn, Reinier Lucassen, Ricardo Passaporte, Bertjan Pot, Felix Schiffman, Dennis Tyfus, Sander Wassink, Robbert Weide

-During the Biennale the galleries will have adapted opening hours
+During the summer months of the Biennale the galleries will have adapted opening hours

 Presentation of Hariban Award 2019 – Borders of Nothingness, On the mend